School Science Lessons

 5.2.3 Chancroid

-Haemophilus ducreyi, Gram-negative coccobacillus, spherical to a rod-shaped bacterium, with fine pili appendages for attaching to cell surfaces.
+Chancroid: Causative organism: (Haemophilus ducreyi), Gram-negative coccobacillus, spherical to a rod-shaped bacterium, with fine pili appendages for attaching to cell surfaces, forms yellow-grey colonies.

 How far to trace back: 2 weeks before ulcer appeared or since arrival in endemic area